joggrdocs/.github/README.md

     <hr>
 </div>

-> GitHub tools, templates, and more for the Joggr Team!
+> GitHub tools, templates, and more for the Joggr OSS Team!

 <br />